Simoso68/i-need-coffee/README.md

 Original Image of the cup of coffee: [Click here](https://www.inc.com/geoffrey-james/best-news-of-2021-coffee-is-incredibly-good-for-you.html). \
 jp2a: [Click here](https://github.com/cslarsen/jp2a).

-The image has been modified by me and I added the color to the ASCII image, because jp2a didn't wanna give it to me.
+The image has been modified by me and I added the color to the ASCII image, because jp2a didn't support color in my terminal.

 ## Installation